 In 2019, CMS approved a demonstration amendment request that allowed New Jersey to implement the New Jersey Home Visitation (NJHV) pilot program.
-Under this pilot, New Jersey will provide evidence-based home visiting services for up to 500 families by licensed practitioners or certified home visitors to promote health outcomes, whole person care, and community integration.
+Under this pilot, New Jersey will provide evidence-based home visiting services for up to 500 families by licensed practitioners or certified home visitors to promote health outcomes, whole person care, and community integration over the course of the demonstration.
 The pilot is approved for implementation in eleven counties: Atlantic, Camden, Cumberland, Essex, Gloucester, Hudson, Mercer, Middlesex, Ocean, Passaic, and Union.